pal1000/mesa-dist-win/buildscript/readme.md

 ## 1. Acquire mesa source code, dependencies and build tools

 - Visual Studio 2015 or 2017 (Visual 2015 Express may not work due to lack of MFC and ATL support);

+Visual Studio has to be installed in its default location.
 For Visual Studio 2017 you need to install the following components under Desktop Development with C++: Visual Studio 2015 toolset [as Scons doesn't support Visual Studio 2017 yet](https://bugs.freedesktop.org/show_bug.cgi?id=100202), MFC and ATL, CMake tools, Windows 8.1 and 10 SDKs and Standard library modules.

 - [7-zip](http://www.7-zip.org/download.html) or [7-zip portable](https://portableapps.com/apps/utilities/7-zip_portable)